Custom Domain Names for Apps

 Remove a domain with

-$ heroku domains:remove www.example.com Removing www.example.com from example... done
+$ heroku domains:remove www.example.com Removing www.example.com from ⬢ example-app... done

 If you destroy the app, any custom domains assigned to it will be freed.
 You can subsequently assign them to other apps.

-Any user on Heroku can attempt to add any domain to their app.
-Instead of explicitly verifying domain ownership, Heroku enforces these rules to ensure that domains claimed by one user aren’t used by other users on different apps:
+Any Heroku user can attempt to add any domain to their app.
+Instead of explicitly verifying domain ownership, Heroku enforces the following rules to ensure that domains aren’t claimed by multiple users or apps:

 - You can add a wildcard domain if you own all

-existing apps already using a corresponding subdomain.
-For example if
+existing apps that already use a corresponding subdomain.
+For example, if

 an app is already using

-- You can add a subdomain or apex domain if you own the app assigned
+- You can add a subdomain or apex domain if you own the app that is assigned

 If you’re unable to add a domain that you own, please file a support ticket.